creme332/art98/README.md

 Frontend is hosted on port 3000 and backend is hosted on port 4000.
 Open [http://localhost:3000](http://localhost:3000) in your browser to see running website.

-## How to play
+### How to play
-Select a color.
-Right click on canvas to place a pixel.
-Left click to move pan canvas.
+- You must first create an account and then login to your account.
+To simply try out the app without any registration, you can click on the `Demo` button on the homepage.
+However, you will be limited to `Basic` privileges.
+> 🟢 **Tip**: To become a `Premium` user, you must enter the secret key `1234` during registration.
+- To draw a pixel on the canvas, you must **right-click** on a cell.
+- To move across the canvas, you must **drag** the canvas with left-click.
+- To zoom in/out the canvas, you can either use the buttons with the magnifier icons or use the scroll wheel on your mouse.
+- Hover on `x player online` to see names of currently online players.

 ## To-do
-- [ ] Create API routes
+- [ ] reset canvas not working
-  - [x] canvas reset
-  - [x] get user data
 - [ ] test routes with Postman
-- [x] Save user info to App.tsx upon login (fetch from database).
-- [ ] save timestamp and username when pixel is updated
-- [ ] Show reset canvas button only to admin
-- [ ] Add ratelimiting for pixels
-- [ ] Allow premium users to inspect identity of tile
-- [ ] Add use demo account option in regiser and login page
-- [ ] add a confirmPassword field to your sign-up form and then validate it using a custom validator

-- [ ] complete my own middleware
-- [ ] Add `upgrade` button
+- [ ] Deployment
-- [ ] Use my middleware to secure API
+  - [ ] Deploy frontend on vercel
-- [ ] Ensure that form validation matches model validation on server
+  - [ ] Deploy backend on render
   - [ ] Update backend URL value on server and client before deploying
+  - [ ] Add secrets to service
   - [ ] Run lighthouse report
+- [ ] Add more privileges
+  - [ ] admin can use custom colors on top of color palette
 - [ ] Download canvas option
 - [ ] Remove any unused libraries

-- [ ] Rewrite backend using typescript
+- [ ] Rewrite backend in typescript

 ## References
 - https://josephg.com/blog/rplace-in-a-weekend/
 - https://www.redditinc.com/blog/how-we-built-rplace/